varjo/writeups/htb/unattended/Unattended.md

 }

 ```
-`getPathFromTpl` is then called with the previously returned name aka `tpl`:
+`getPathFromTpl` is then called with the previously returned name aka `tpl`, a sign of a potential 2nd order SQL injection:
 ```
 function getPathFromTpl($conn,$tpl) {
 	global $debug;